mmycin/zigport/README.md

 ```

 ### Passing and Returning Strings

 Zig can return strings too!
-But you need to manage memory properly.
+But memory management is your responsibility.

 #### Zig Code (`string_utils.zig`):